vayunsoni/photon_weave/README.md

 pip install git+https://github.com/tqsd/photon_weave.git
 ```

-### Instalation for developing
+### Installation for developing
-In case you want to add a feature, you can install the system with
+In case you want to add a feature, you can install the system with:
 ```bash
 git clone git@github.com:tqsd/photon_weave.git
 cd photon_weave